 Ask if they have had a pregnant abdominal examination before and whether they understand what it involves.
 Explain the purpose of today’s examination and obtain consent.
 Inform them that the examination may be slightly uncomfortable.
-Always call for a female chaperone.
+Ask the examiner to act as your chaperone.
 Ask the patient if they would like to empty their bladder before beginning.

 Knowing what to say in a pregnant abdominal examination is important.
 Here are a few recommended phrases:

 “I have been asked to perform an examination of your tummy (can also say ‘baby bump’) today.
 Have you had one before?
 Do you understand what it involves?”